BentleySystems/ES-API-Samples/EsApiProjectsSampleApp/README.md

 ## Requirements

-1. The user must be an Admin within their organization (Account Admin, Co-Administrator, or CONNECT Services Admin) or have the itwins_create permission at the Account iTwin level.
+1. The user must be an Admin within their organization (Account Admin, Co-Administrator, or CONNECT Services Admin) or have the itwins_create permission at the Account iTwin level to be able to create new projects.
 2. The sample app does not support unaffiliated users.